 - You don’t get to physically clip coupons (some of us enjoy it).

 - You can’t impress people with a stack of printed coupons, eg, in a job interview at MSE Towers (I’m pretty sure it’s why I was hired).

 So, is couponing kaput?

-We’ve seen cashback is making a comeback, with apps such as Shopmium leading the way – you can see the current freebies available to everyone on our Shopmium page – but there are still a fair few printable coupon sources out there.
-Johnson & Johnson’s Caring Everyday website still has coupons available for its brands, and other brands such as John West still have printable coupons available.
+We’ve seen cashback is making a comeback, with apps such as Shopmium leading the way – you can see the current freebies and discounts available to everyone on our Shopmium page.

 For now at least, it seems there’s an uneasy truce between cashback and couponing, but many people consider them complementary and choose to do both to save more money on their supermarket shop.
 So for now I’m keeping our Supermarket Coupons page fully stocked and up-to-date with the best offers from both worlds, so check it out now to see how much you could save.